eginez/blog-eginez/content/posts/go_generics_use.md

 ```
 That works pretty well if what all I wanted to do is exit the program, but for the cases where I needed more than just exiting, this tecnique does not work.

-Still unstatisfied witht the states of affair I went down looking for answers in the internet.
+Still unstatisfied with the state of affairs I went looking for answers in the internet.
 I started by looking at other people's code too see how they have been solving the same problem.
-Surprisingly, I found that the vast majority of projects I looked into were basicall `if-checking` on every error.
+Surprisingly, I found that the vast majority of projects I looked into were basically `if-checking` on every error.

 That seemed (and it still seems) less than ideal to me.
 And as far as I can tell it is a source of complains amongst gophers.
-So much so that Rob Pike himself write a [post] (https://blog.golang.org/errors-are-values) on this specific topic a couple of years ago.
-In it he describes a clever technique to deal with errors.
+So much so that Rob Pike himself wrote a [post] (https://blog.golang.org/errors-are-values) on this specific topic a couple of years ago.
+In it, he describes a clever technique to deal with errors.
 He makes the point that error should be treated as values(which they should) and goes on to provide an example on how to program around errors.
 I won't describe his whole solution however I'd like to hightlight a key part of his example.
 Consider the following interface and function

 ```go
 type errWriter struct {